Who and what gets recognized in peer recognition: Methods

 We then compared the fractions of nominations between every possible combination of men and women nominating each other (i.e., man nominating a man, man nominating a woman, woman nominating a man, and woman nominating a woman) containing each code.
 This comparison only included explanations for which both the nominator and the nominee self-reported their gender as either man or woman (859 out of the 1,000 total explanations across all four courses).
 We also aggregated the data from the fall and spring offerings because the results for each individual offering were not substantially different from the aggregated results and the larger data set reduces possible statistical noise.
-We did not perform any statistical tests because the goal of this analysis was to identify any large-scale differences in these fractions.
-Instead, we used overlap in error bars (given by standard errors) to make claims about differences in code frequencies between men and women.
-This comparison allowed us to determine whether and how the gender bias in each course is related to what gets recognized: students nominating one another for different skill sets.
+Similar to our explanations analysis, we did not perform any statistical tests because the goal of this analysis was to identify any large-scale differences in these fractions.
+Instead, we used overlap in error bars (given by standard errors) to make qualitative interpretations about differences in code frequencies between men and women.
+This comparison allowed us to determine whether and how any gender bias in peer recognition in each course is related to what gets recognized (i.e., students nominating one another for different skill sets).